| EXTRACT FROM: BORN WITH A TARTAN SPOON

 around the house believing ourselves the height of grooviness, suffering

+for our art.
 Before we were old enough to venture down-town on our own and

 go straight to the record counter in Woolworth's (or later to Musicore,